LennartHennigs/sap-aicore-proxy/README.md

 npm ci

 # 3. Configure environment
+# Option A: If you have ai-core-key.json from SAP AI Core
+./scripts/generate-env.sh ai-core-key.json

+# Option B: Manual configuration
 cp .env.example .env   # copy from example and edit with your SAP AI Core credentials

 # 4. Start proxy server